Skip to main content

 Basics:

-Montoons: Clash of the Coral Isles is a head-to-head/roll-and-write game where players are traversing unique terrains in pursuit of diminishing each others health, or racing to complete four waystones.
+Montoons: Clash of the Coral Isles is a arena combat/roll-and-write game where players are traversing unique terrains in pursuit of diminishing each others health, or racing to complete four waystones.
 The waystone is completed using waystone actions when adjacent to the waystone marker on the map (more on this later).

 On each turn players will roll five dice simultaneously then select which actions they want to do when their turn resolves.
-You are allowed one movement and one attack, and up to two waystone actions.
+You are allowed one movement and one attack, and a waystone action (up to two dice at a time).
 Any amount of special or ultimate attacks can be charged up over a few turns.
 One of the rolled dice must be used on speed, however, this will also determine the initiative.
 The player with the highest value in speed will have their turn first.
 Tie breaks will be resolved by the player with less health, or speed additions can be gained during previous turns to add to the number.

 In essence, this game has a lot of programming elements due to the simultaneous planning phase.
 This requires players to be mindful when planning for different possibilities once their chance to resolve their actions occurs.